git-emran/DevNotes/Neovim/Learn-Neovim.md

 ## replace

-Replace the word globally on the whole file
+Replace the word globally on the whole file:
 `:%s/\<oldword\>/newword/g`

+Replace word on the selected line:
+`:s/oldword/newword/g`

 ## Notes